 How to Apply

 All application materials must be submitted to the CSDCAS Portal at https://portal.csdcas.org/ on or after the day CSDCAS officially opens August 2, 2016.
 Please do not send any materials directly to La Salle University.
 These materials include the following:

 - CSDCAS application fee.
 We do not require any supplemental or additional application fees.

 - A 300-500 word personal essay describing your reasons for pursuing graduate study in speech-language pathology.
 Please include why you are choosing La Salle University.
 We are interested in reading about your career goals as well as your clinical and research interests.
 You can also include any special life experiences that you believe will further demonstrate your qualifications.

-- Three letters of recommendation, at least two of which are academic references, meaning someone who taught you during your college career and can speak to the level of your academic work.
+- Three letters of recommendation, at least two of which must be provided by someone who taught you during your college career and can speak to the quality of your academic work.